khalid-hussain/shaheen/chap11.md

 the path for my success in this world.
 I will keep treading this path and with every new success the people who respect me will grow even more.
 And while dying I would not have the bitter regret that any of my wishes were not fulfilled.
-I should not think about Badr Bin Mughira.
+I should not think about Badr bin Mughira.
 His world is different from my world.
 Thinking about him will cause me nothing else but concern.
 I belong to the world where idiots like Abu Abdullah reside.
 I have been born to be a leader and guide to hundreds of such people.
 I have been born to drive